 Volunteers are trained and guided by qualified staff to undertake bush regeneration activities to protect our bushland areas and improve the Penrith area.

 Bushcare is a great way to meet other people in your neighbourhood, have fun and keep active whilst helping to protect your local environment at the same time.

-In July 2013, Council was successful in receiving $1.8 million in funding from the Australian Government to undertake a restoration project over four years (until June 2017).
+In July 2013, Council was successful in receiving $1.8 million in funding from the Australian Government to undertake a restoration project over four years.
 The project aimed to restore a regionally significant wetland (“Wetland 156”) and adjacent Cumberland Plain Woodland bushland.
-The project will ultimately improve the quality of water entering the Penrith Lakes and the Hawkesbury-Nepean System, and increase the amount and quality of habitat for wetland flora and fauna.
+The project has improved the quality of water entering the Penrith Lakes and the Hawkesbury-Nepean System, and increased the amount and quality of habitat for wetland flora and fauna.
 It will also improve the condition and resilience of the bushland and increase its extent through bush regeneration, revegetation and associated activities.
 Improving community access and appreciation of the reserve has also been a key objective.

 The approximately 10 hectares of the Critically Endangered Cumberland Plain Woodland bushland is located on the slopes above the wetland.
 There are impacts such as 4WD and trailbike tracks, weeds and dumping throughout the bushland, as well as stormwater impacts.
 Endangered Pimelea spicata and the Cumberland Plain Land Snail are found in the bushland as well.